-However, despite such intimidation tactics, and thanks to the sound analysis and clarifying testimony of Zoning Officer Lonardo, the Board of Appeals stayed the course and voted to uphold the cease and desist order.
+Casella attempted to intimidate the Zoning Board into repealing the cease-and-desist order, but thanks to the sound analysis and clarifying testimony of Zoning Officer Lonardo, the Board of Appeals stayed the course and voted to uphold the order.

-Most certainly, Casella will appeal the decision to the courts, as promised, during which time the landfill will continue to operate as usual.
+Most certainly, Casella will appeal this decision to the courts, during which time the landfill will continue to operate as usual.
 However, it is very difficult to overturn the decision of a Zoning Board of Appeals, especially if that decision is based on a well-reasoned letter by an experienced zoning officer.

 The more interesting question is whether removing the basins from Charlton will cause the entire Southbridge Landfill to close permanently.
 The state Department of Environmental Protection required the basins in order to improve stormwater management because the landfill was negatively affecting the adjacent wetlands.
 If the landfill is to continue operating, the basins will have to be moved out of the Town of Charlton, and somehow replaced in Southbridge.
 Little land is left designated for the facility in Southbridge, so Casella may be forced to divert the stormwater right where they hoped to expand the landfill (though those expansion plans are also currently in question).